milofultz/tinybrainfans/wiki/Plant Life/terrariums.md

 └─────────┘
 ```

+It doesn't need to be in a mason jar; you can put it in an open-top container, and that will need regular watering.

 For all layers below and including the substrate layer, you want to aim for an even distribution of material so that there will be no surprises.

 ### False Bottom[3]